25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 ::: danger STATE MUTATION

-- Do not mutate the state directly as it breaks the React's state management and JavaScript copies objects and arrays by reference, hence causing unexpected behaviors.
+- Do not mutate the state directly as it breaks the React's state management and JavaScript copies objects and arrays by reference, hence causing unexpected behaviours.

 - If the state is directly mutate React will not know about the state change and hence it will not render the component with the latest state change.